-- Now the rice.
-Rinse the rice in some cold water until it runs clear, then drain.
+- Rinse the rice in some cold water until it runs clear, then drain.

-- Place the rice in a saucepan, add the 250ml of water and leave it to soak for 20 minutes.
+- Place the rice in a saucepan, add the 250ml of water and bring to a boil on medium heat.

 - Lower heat, put a lid on and simmer for 10 minutes.

 - Take it off the heat and leave to stand, covered, for another 15 minutes.

 - After 15 minutes, dish the rice out onto a large, flat plate.
 Sprinkle the cooled sushi-su on the rice and mix thoroughly with a couple of wooden spoons.